Click Here for Our Recommended Antivirus for Your Device

 A canyon is a deep, narrow valley with sloping cliffs.
 The word canyon comes from the Spanish word caon, which means “tube” or “pipe.”

 Weathering, river movement, and tectonic action can all cause canyons to develop.
 They are available in a range of sizes, from huge trenches to small slits.
-They have extremely steep slopes and are generally rather deep.
+They have extremely steep slopes and are rather deep.

 Valleys are produced as a result of long-term erosion of terrain.
 Glacial ice also shapes some valleys.
 Valleys in deserted areas are very dry, or they may contain a river, but this is uncommon.